AJAX is not a technology; rather, it is a collection of technologies each providing robust foundations when designing and developing web applications:

 Acunetix Web Vulnerability Scanner

 Learn more about Acunetix Web Vulnerability Scanner and how the solution works with AJAX applications.
-Download the Free Edition of Acunetix Web Vulnerability Scanner.
+Download or Register for a Free Trial of Acunetix.